-31. At birth, infants are assigned a sex, either male or female, based on the appearance of their external genitalia.

-32. While the terms "male sex" and "female sex" are sometimes used in reference to a person's genitals, chromosomes, and hormones, the reality is that sex is complicated and multifactorial.
-Aside from external genital characteristics, chromosomes, and endogenous hormones, other factors related to sex include gonads, gender identity, and variations in brain structure and function.

-33. Gender identity is "a person's deeply felt, inherent sense of being a girl, woman, or female; a man, or male; a blend of male or female; or an alternative gender" (American Psychological Association, 2015, at 834).
+- 32. At birth, infants are assigned a sex, either male or female, based on the appearance of their external genitalia. - 33.
+While the terms "male sex" and "female sex" are sometimes used in reference to a person's genitals, chromosomes, and hormones, the reality is that sex is complicated and multifactorial.
+Aside from external genital characteristics, chromosomes, and endogenous hormones, other factors related to sex include gonads, gender identity, and variations in brain structure and function. - 34.
+EO 14168 defines "sex" as "an individual's immutable biological classification as either male or female," that "does not include the concept of 'gender identity."
+EO 14168 § 2(a).
+It further defines "Female" as "a person belonging, at conception, to the sex that produces the large reproductive cell," and "[m]ale" as "a person belonging, at conception, to the sex that produces the small reproductive cell."
+EO 14168 §§ 2(d), (e). - 35.
+EO 14168's definition of "sex" is not consistent with how it is commonly understood in medicine.
+According to the American Medical Association, sex is made up of many diverse components.
+(AMA, 2023).
+Similarly, the Endocrine Society notes that because a person's sex characteristics "may not [always] be in line with each other ..., the terms biological sex and biological male or female are imprecise and should be avoided."
+(Hembree, et al., 2017). - 36.
+Gender identity is "a person's deeply felt, inherent sense of being a girl, woman, or female; a man, or male; a blend of male or female; or an alternative gender" (American Psychological Association, 2015, at 834). - 37.
+Gender identity does not always align with sex assigned at birth.

-34. For most people, their sex assigned at birth, or assigned sex, matches their gender identity.
-For transgender people, their assigned sex does not align with their gender identity.

-35. Gender identity, which has biological bases (Fischer and Cocchetti, 2020), is not merely a product of external influence, nor is it subject to voluntary change.

-36. As documented by multiple leading medical authorities, efforts to change a person's gender identity are ineffective, can cause harm, and are unethical.
-(American Psychological Association, 2021, Byne, et al., 2018, Coleman, et al., 2012).

-37. Based on data from the Williams Institute, approximately 0.6% of the United States population age 13 or older, or about 1.6 million people, identify as transgender.
-(Herman, et al., 2022).

-38. Being transgender is widely accepted as a normal variation in human development.
+- 38. Gender identity, which has biological bases (Fischer and Cocchetti, 2020), is not merely a product of external influence, nor is it subject to voluntary change. - 39.
+As documented by multiple leading medical authorities, efforts to change a person's gender identity are ineffective, can cause harm, and are unethical.
+(American Psychological Association, 2021, Byne, et al., 2018, Coleman, et al., 2012). - 40.
+EO 14168 defines "gender identity" as "a fully internal and subjective sense of self, disconnected from biological reality and sex and existing on an infinite continuum, that does not provide a meaningful basis for identification and cannot be recognized as a replacement for sex."
+EO 14168 § 2(g). - 41.
+EO 14168's definition of "gender identity" differs from how this term is commonly understood and used in medicine and science.
+Gender identity does provide a meaningful basis for identification and has been a basis for identification federally as well as in most states, and in many other countries, for years. - 42.
+For most people, their sex assigned at birth, or assigned sex, matches their gender identity.
+For transgender people, their assigned sex does not align with their gender identity. - 43.
+Based on data from the Williams Institute, approximately 0.6% of the United States population age 13 or older, or about 1.6 million people, identify as transgender.
+(Herman, et al., 2022). - 44.
+Being transgender is widely accepted as a normal variation in human development.
 Simply being transgender or gender nonconforming is not a medical condition to be treated and is not considered a mental illness.
 People who are transgender have no impairment in their ability to be productive, contributing members of society simply because of their transgender status.

-39. However, as discussed below, the incongruence between one's gender identity and birth-assigned sex can cause distress, which is called gender dysphoria.